awsdocs/amazon-ecr-user-guide/doc_source/security_iam_service-with-iam.md

 ### Using Temporary Credentials with Amazon ECR<a name="security_iam_service-with-iam-roles-tempcreds"></a>

 You can use temporary credentials to sign in with federation, assume an IAM role, or to assume a cross\-account role\.
-You obtain temporary security credentials by calling AWSSTS API operations such as [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) or [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)\.
+You obtain temporary security credentials by calling AWS STS API operations such as [AssumeRole](https://docs.aws.amazon.com/STS/latest/APIReference/API_AssumeRole.html) or [GetFederationToken](https://docs.aws.amazon.com/STS/latest/APIReference/API_GetFederationToken.html)\.

 Amazon ECR supports using temporary credentials\.